Lander Barton: College career

 As a true freshman at Utah in 2022, Barton appeared in 14 games, three as a starter, and posted 46 tackles, eight TFLs, 4.5 sacks, a forced fumble and fumble recovery.
 He was selected by College Football News as a second-team Freshman All-American and was named the Pac-12 Conference Freshman Defensive Player of the Year.
 He entered the 2023 season as a starter at linebacker.

+Professional career

+After going undrafted in the 2026 NFL draft, Barton signed with the Los Angeles Chargers as an undrafted free agent.
+He was waived on August 30, 2026, and re-signed to the practice squad.